opentensor/msgpack-numpy/README.md

 Installation
 ------------
 msgpack-numpy requires msgpack-python and numpy.
-If you have [pip](http://www.pip-installer.org/) installed on your system, run

-    pip install msgpack-numpy

-to install the package and all dependencies.
-You can also download the source tarball, unpack it, and run
+To install the package and all dependencies.
+You can download the source tarball, unpack it, and run

     python setup.py install